Barkatullah University: Faculties

 The courses are offered in the 64 government colleges and 159 private colleges that are affiliated to the university in the above-mentioned eight districts.

-Colleges

-Apart from the affiliated colleges, which are outside the university campus, the colleges of the university are on campus and are under the jurisdiction of Barkatullah University.
-The university runs its Engineering College (University Institute of Technology).

-University Institute of Technology-Barkatullah University

-University Institute of Technology (UIT) (Also known as Barkatullah University Institute of Technology- BUIT) is an autonomous institute (University Teaching Department) of Barkatullah University, Bhopal and is on its campus.
-The premises feature administrative and academic wings, a workshop, research laboratories, sports ground, gymnasium, health centre, yoga centre, dispensary, hostel (boys and girls), post office and bank.

-The institute was established in 1997, following approval of the All India Council for Technical Education (AICTE).
-It offers undergraduate and postgraduate teaching programs in disciplines of technology and sciences.
-The institute has adopted internationally accepted Continuous Evaluation along with Credit and Grade Point Assessment System (CGPA) of evaluation for awarding the degrees.

-The engineering college of Barkatullah University was established as College of Engineering in August 1997 with the approval of the All India Council for Technical Education in concurrence with the Government of Madhya Pradesh.
-The institute changed its name to UIT in 2000.
-After some time, it changed its name to Barkatullah University Institute of Technology (BUIT).
-This is a leading technological institute of central India.

-BUIT offers UG, PG, PhD programmes in disciplines of engineering, technology and sciences.

 Chakravarti Rajgopalachari Institute of Management

 The management college of Barkatullah was set up in 1979.
 Chakravarti Rajgopalachari Institute of Management, or CRIM, offers a two-year full-time postgraduate programme in Management (MBA).
 Entry to this programme is regulated through a rigorous selection process conducted by VYAPAM and competitive business scenario.

 Academics

 Academic programmes

 There are postgraduate courses, certificate courses, diploma courses, M.Phil. programmes, post-doctoral fellowship, etc. which meet regional and national needs.
 In addition to the conventional courses, the university offers several innovative and job-oriented courses at the postgraduate level.
 Most of these courses are non-traditional and interdisciplinary.
 There are 100 academic programmes, covering postgraduate and undergraduate courses.
 There are 26 self-financing courses offered.

-Rajeev Gandhi Chair

-Rajeev Gandhi Chair is horned by UGC to BU.
-The chair is working in the research field especially in tribal area and has submitted five Ph.D. theses.
-The chair is also doing research work on tribal technology.
-A first thesis on tribal technology was submitted by Vishal Massey under the guidance of Dr. S. N. Chaudhary.
-His topic was "Socio-cultural Consequences of Changing Technology" which he submitted in August 2010.

-Affiliated colleges

-Colleges that are affiliated belong to Bhopal, Harda, Hoshangabad, Raisen, Rajgarh, Sehore and Vidisha.